NodeOS/NodeOS/README.md

 [pass the tests](https://semaphoreapp.com/nodeos/nodeos).
 To exec them, you'll need to have [QEmu](http://wiki.qemu.org/Main_Page) installed on your system.

-The *iso* can be written to a CD-R or flashed to an USB pendrive, but will only provide the read-only rootfs and the changes will be done in memory loosing them after reboot, so you'll need to set manually a read-write usersfs partition if you want to persist them.
-On the other hand, if you want to flash it to an USB pendrive, it's recomended to do it by using `bin/installUSB` command so it will create automatically a read-write usersfs partition to fill the remaining space so your changes will persist.
+The *iso* can be written to a CD-R or flashed to a USB pendrive, but will only provide the read-only rootfs and the changes will be done in memory losing them after reboot, so you'll manually need to set a read-write usersfs partition if you want to persist them.
+On the other hand, if you want to flash it to a USB pendrive, I recommended doing it by using `bin/installUSB` command so it will automatically create a read-write usersfs partition to fill the remaining space and your changes will be persistent.

 ## Build NodeOS in five steps